POSTPONED: Celebrating the Inaugural Lecture of Professor Anna Cox: Fitter, happier, more productive? Using mobile technologies in the digital age.

-UCLIC is very pleased to announce that Professor Anna Cox will be giving her Inaugural Lecture at UCL on Wednesday 25th March 2020.
+UCLIC is very pleased to announce that Professor Anna Cox will be giving her Inaugural Lecture at UCL.
+POSTPONED: new date to be announced.

 Fitter, happier, more productive?
 Using mobile technologies in the digital age.